-(D) Fee.
-The fee specified in or determined in accordance with the provisions set forth in section 17 (Fees) of this local law must be paid prior to or at the time of each inspection performed pursuant to this section.
+(f) Fee.
+The fee specified in or determined in accordance with the provisions set forth in Section 26-18 (Fees) of this chapter must be paid at the time of submission of an application for a Certificate of Occupancy, Certificate of Compliance, or for Temporary Certificate of Occupancy.